How does the DML differ from a PhD?

 Yes.
 Students may fulfill the second language requirement in one of two ways:

-They may complete three advanced graduate courses in the Language School of the second language on the Vermont campus (or in the summer program in Buenos Aires for Spanish or Poitiers for French).
+(1) They may complete three advanced graduate courses at the L2 Language School on the Vermont, Mills, Paris, or Buenos Aires campus.

-They may complete an M.A at Middlebury in the second language.
+(2) They may complete an MA at Middlebury in the second language.

 I am a native speaker of my first language.
 How does this affect my residency abroad requirement?

-Students who are native speakers of their principal language may complete the residency requirement in a country where their second DML language is spoken.
+Students who are native speakers of their principal DML language are strongly encouraged to complete the residency requirement in a country where their secondary DML language is spoken.

 What are the career prospects for students and alumni of the DML program?